 If Delta Airlines is your go-to carrier, you might wonder if earning Delta status is worth it.
 The perks can certainly make your travels more comfortable, but whether to earn elite status depends on your travel goals.

 As a New York-based traveler, I used to have Delta Medallion status.
 It flew everywhere I needed to go and had the most on-time flights.
 My status gave me miles, early boarding and surprise upgrades.

-If you have lots of travel coming up, there are ways to boost your elite status with cards like the Delta SkyMiles® Platinum American Express Card and Delta SkyMiles® Reserve American Express Card, which include Medallion® Qualification Miles (MQMs) as part of their spend bonuses after you meet minimum spending requirements.
+If you have lots of travel coming up, there are ways to boost your elite status with cards like the Delta SkyMiles® Platinum American Express Card (annual fee $250, see rates and fees) and Delta SkyMiles® Reserve American Express Card (annual fee $550, see rates and fees) , which include Medallion® Qualification Miles (MQMs) as part of their spend bonuses after you meet minimum spending requirements.

 Delta status explained: How to earn it and what you get

 There are four Delta elite-status tiers.
 The benefits include free checked bags, upgrades when available and access to Delta Sky Club lounges, depending which of the four elite-status tiers you achieve:

 - Silver – Earn 25,000 MQMs or 30 MQSs and $3,000 MQDs or MQD waiver